Access King's is the staff disability inclusion network at King’s College London.

 A Range of Voices: We recognise that, whilst staff are brought together to improve disability inclusion and to discuss issues that affect disabled staff, all staff have different interests and backgrounds.
 Meet-ups and events will reflect this diversity, wide range of people, wide range of experiences, and wide range of skills, which will lead to better problem solving and information sharing.

-Membership: We welcome any staff member at King’s.
+We welcome any staff member and Postgraduate Research student at King’s.
 We particularly value the contributions of those listed in ‘Our Network Voice’.
 We are keen to welcome staff regardless of whether you self-identify as disabled.
 We welcome allies who play an Important role in supporting people with disabilities or long-term / restrictive health conditions.

 We will never ask you to disclose your disability, health condition or caring responsibilities.
 The network’s Microsoft Teams site is a private group and, although there is a degree of visibility when you join this group, we request all members maintain a strict confidentiality about its membership and contents.
 We also appreciate that not all disabilities are visible or permanent.
 If you are unsure if the Network is for you, then please come along to our next meeting or get in touch with the Co-Chairs.